-Appointment Reminders: We may use or disclose your health information to provide you with appointment reminders (such as a voicemail messages, postcards, or letters) or information about treatment alternatives or other health-related benefits and services that may be of interest to you.
+Appointment Reminders: We may use or disclose your health information to provide you with appointment reminders (such as a voicemail messages, text messages, e-mails, postcards, or letters) or information about treatment alternatives or other health-related benefits and services that may be of interest to you.

 Marketing Health-Related Services: We will not use your health information for marketing communications without your written authorization.

 Your Authorization: Other uses and disclosures of your health information will be made if you give us written authorization to do so.
 If you give us an authorization, you may revoke it in writing at any time.
 Your revocation will not affect any use or disclosures permitted by your authorization while it was in effect.
 Unless you give us a written authorization, we cannot use or disclose your health information for any reason except those described in this Notice.

 You have certain rights regarding your health information.
 These rights include:

 - the right to obtain a paper copy of this Notice;